FunnyMonkey/fm-vagrant/README.md

 4. The virtual box documentaiton on VBoxManage contains more details on additional parameters that are available.
 Note that not all are configurable via vagrant.

+### SSH Keys

+Rather than propogate private keys to the virtual machine, which is a *bad* *insecure* practice, You should set up [ssh agent forwarding]https://help.github.com/articles/using-ssh-agent-forwarding instead.
+The vagrant box that is deployed will allow ssh key forwardin from your client so.

+Adding the following to my .ssh/config works when ssh'ing via the port forward of 2222.

+    Host 127.0.0.1
+      ForwardAgent yes

+That is, once the above is added to your .ssh/config you should be able to ssh in with the follwoing and your ssh keys will be forwarded;

+    ssh USERNAME@127.0.0.1 -p 2222

 ## Resources
 http://vagrantup.com/